 Petroleum Engineering is intellectually and physically challenging.
-Students should possess excellent analytical and creative ability, as well as being exceptional at maths and problem solving.
+Students should possess excellent analytical and creative ability, as well as be exceptional at maths and problem-solving.
 On a basic level, Petroleum Engineers are responsible for:

 - Locating, recovering and maintaining the world’s oil and gas supplies